10 Mar Visiting London: A Cheat Sheet

 The better alternative is to buy a Pay as You Go (PAYG) SIM card at a London cell phone shop or at the grocery store – seriously, it’s really easy.

 The catch here is in order to swap the SIM cards, your phone must be unlocked.
 This means you could use it at, say Verizon or AT&T or T-Mobile.
-Some carriers lock their phones.
+Some phones purchased directly from the carriers are locked (AT&T, for example, has steps to unlock a phone purchased from them).

 Here are some UK PAYG SIM card resources: